Case Study:

 Macy’s Backstage

-I joined the Macy’s Backstage launch team in 2016 to develop a creative strategy for paid and organic social media and generate content for Facebook, Instagram and Twitter.
+In 2016, I joined the Macy’s Backstage launch team to lead the development of the creative strategy for both paid and organic social media.
+I focused on generating content for Facebook, Instagram, and Twitter, ensuring a cohesive and impactful presence across platforms.

 What I did: